ethereum/devp2p/discv5/discv5-theory.md

 Retention in the ordinary node table continues to follow ordinary Discovery v5 liveness and table-maintenance rules.

-## Advertisements

-An advertisement states that an advertiser participates in a service.

-An advertisement identifies the advertiser by its ENR.
-Service-specific connection metadata should be encoded in the ENR where possible.
-If a service requires additional advertisement payload, its format is defined by the relevant service binding and encoded as specified in the wire-format document.

-An advertisement is specific to a service.
-A node that participates in multiple services advertises each service separately.

-Registrars store admitted advertisements in their ad cache.
-Discoverers collect advertisements from registrars and use the advertised ENRs as candidate peers for the target service.

 ## Registrar Behaviour

 ### Ad Cache